Kartaverse/LuaModules/README.md

 ## License

-The Lua Module FFI wrappers are provided under an MIT open-source software license to aign with Lua's license terms.
-If required you can use the FFI wrappers under an LGPL license, too.
+The Lua Module FFI wrappers are provided under an MIT open-source software license to align with Lua's license terms.
+If required by your project, you can use these FFI wrappers under an LGPL license, too.

 ## Installation